inside.ewu.edu

 Notes: this course should be taken the 1st or 2nd quarter in the program.

-Assists the student in developing research designs, as well as developing skills in locating, obtaining and assembling information pertinent to public administration.
-The course explores various approaches to research found in public administration literature.
-An overview of quantitative, qualitative and mixed methods, including interviews, surveys, case studies, field research, and statistical analysis.
+Assists in developing research designs, as well as developing skills in locating, obtaining, and assembling information pertinent to public administration.
+Explores various approaches to research found in public administration literature.
+An overview of quantitative, qualitative, and mixed methods, including interviews, surveys, case studies, field research, and statistical analysis.

 PADM 503.
 FOUNDATIONS OF PUBLIC ADMINISTRATION.
 5 Credits.